MTtankkeo/web_cookie/README.md

 # Web Cookie
 Ideally Implemented simple web client-cookie source code, and using Typescript.

+> The example doesn't work in the local environment.

 ## Usage

 ### Get instance of cookie object